igorwolfs/vhdl_libs/modules/verilog/uart/notes.md

 ## Issues with adding only a baud clock in the RX-case
 CONTROLLED AS SYSCLOCK RATE:
-- The data_rdy_out should assert only a single sysclk cycle.
+- The data_rdy_out should assert only a single CLK cycle.
-- The nrst_in should assert only a single syclk cycle
+- The NRST should assert only a single syclk cycle

 1. When in idle -> sample in clk_cycles
 2. Once downward detected, wait half the baud rate cycle
 3. Then set the mode to data_read mode, here the wait should happen each baud_clk-cycle.
     - The issue however here is that the baud clock could have just asserted, so we'd miss out on another cycle for this bit
-    - or the baud cycle will still assert in 2 sysclk cycles which means there will be a negative bit erroneously sampled
+    - or the baud cycle will still assert in 2 CLK cycles which means there will be a negative bit erroneously sampled
     - In that sense the previous solution seems better?
 Or having some kind-of divided baud rate instead of the actual one.

 So let's use
-- the divided clock + the sysclk for this case
+- the divided clock + the CLK for this case
-- the sysclk + divided clk for the other case
+- the CLK + divided clk for the other case

 Otherwise you would need 2 baud generators to operate rx and tx.